davidgondelach/DensityEstimation/README.md

 # DensityEstimation
 Matlab code for global thermospheric density estimation using two-line element data.

-This is a complete toolkit for Matlab that enables you to estimate the global thermospheric density using two-line element data.
+This is a complete toolbox for Matlab that enables you to estimate the global thermospheric density using two-line element data.
 Three different reduced-order density models can be employed for the estimation.
 Details of the technique and models can be found in the journal paper, see https://doi.org/10.1029/2019SW002356 (open access).

 Copyright © 2020 by David Gondelach